yardasol/2025-yardas-transport-independent-depletion/pres/speaker_notes.md

 # Slide 12
 - MicroXS: container to store cross sections on an energy grid for a specific domain

 - function: run an OpenMC simulation to get XS + flux on energy grid; can define multiple domains

 - IndependentOperator: Drop-in replacement for Operator class that is responsible for running OpenMC and processing the results.
-   - skips that, uses static mg fluxes and MicroXS to get reaction rates
+  - performs step 2 in the simplifid algorithm using static mg fluxes and MicroXS to get prodiction and consumption terms

 # Slide 13
 - Read the slide
+- Xenon poisioning: buildup of Xe 135 in the reactor can cause power fluctuations.
+- Long timesteps: not as coupled to transport

 # Slide 14
-- Let's get into the results
+- Let's get into the results.
+First we will look at the actinides, which include Uranium and elements near it such Plutonium and Thorium that are created via neutron absorption.
+Actinides are interesting as they drive nuclear chain reactions (or produce fissile elements that do so)

 # Slide 15
 - Error is relative to case 1
+- Notice the diference scales bewteen Case 2 error and Case 3 error
 - Immediately see that case 3 is more accurate than case 2 (good!)
 - General trend of increasing error w/ increasing time, but dependent on specific nuclides, timestep size (as we will see)
 - Two groups of nuclides: more and less abundant
 - General trend of more abundant nuclides having low (5 percent or less) concentration errors (U, Np239, Pu239, Pu240)
-- Less abundant nuclides have high (10 percent or more)
+- Less abundant nuclides have high (10 percent or more) errors

 # Slide 16
-- Same trend w case 3 and 2
-- Overprediction of Pu 241, other actinides

-# Slide 17
 - Specific analysis requires looking at the reaction rates
 - Pu241 comes from n,gamma of Pu240
 - Overprediction error matches the trend in the concentration errror

+# Slide 17
+- Same trend w case 3 and 2
+- Overprediction of Pu 241, other actinides

 # Slide 18
 - Fission product error is much lower
-- The low concentration error of u235 propogates to the fission products!
+- The low concentration error of u235 propagates to the fission products!

 # Slide 19
 - same

 # Slide 20 and 21
 - No significant difference with larger group structures

+# Slide 22